arty-name/martian-cidr/README.md

 # Martian CIDR

+Check if an IP address is from reserved subnet.

 [Certain IP subnets are reserved for special-use by Internet Assigned Numbers Authority (IANA)] (https://en.wikipedia.org/wiki/Reserved_IP_addresses).
 A [Martian packet] (https://en.wikipedia.org/wiki/Martian_packet) is an IP packet which specifies